CrisD314159/Mercurial_Dotnet/README.md

 MercurialBackendDotnet is a .NET backend API for managing users, assignments, subjects, topics, checklists, and notifications.
 It is designed to support a productivity or educational platform with robust authentication, authorization, and notification features.

-This backend is the main backend for Mercurial UI Application, you can fint the repository at (https://github.com/CrisD314159/mercurial_ui)
+This backend is the main backend for Mercurial UI Application, you can find the repository at (https://github.com/CrisD314159/mercurial_ui)

 You can find the app deployment at (https://mercurial-app.vercel.app)

 **Author:** [Crisdev](https://crisdev-pi.vercel.app)

+---

+## Clean Architecture

+This project follows the principles of **Clean Architecture** to ensure separation of concerns, testability, and maintainability.
+The solution is organized into distinct layers:

+- **Domain:** Core business logic, entities, and interfaces.
+- **Application:** Use cases, DTOs, and application services.
+- **Infrastructure:** External dependencies (database, email, notifications, etc.).
+- **Presentation:** API controllers and request/response handling.

+Each layer depends only on the layers inward, ensuring that business rules are isolated from frameworks and external technologies.

+---

 ## Features